Patriss/SwiftCodingFor80Days/MiDiario.md

 **Progreso del día**: Día 38/80  #SwiftCodingFor80Days :  Working with views, tables and coding.

 ### Day 39: Junio 01, 2017
-**Progreso del día**: Día 39/80  #SwiftCodingFor80Days :  Trabajando con Autolayout, constrain, Trait variations
+**Progreso del día**: Día 39/80  #SwiftCodingFor80Days :  Trabajando con Autolayout, constrain, Trait variations Working with User Interface and api of App.

+### Day 40: Junio 02, 2017
+**Progreso del día**: Día 40/80  #SwiftCodingFor80Days :  Working with User Interface and api of App.